Concrete Communities

 As part of Open House Festival London, Event 008 examined how the built environment is changing in response to our need for more connected communities, regenerated neighbourhoods and a rejection of chain store monopolies.

-With a recent shift towards hyper-local retail and 15 minute cities is gaining momentum, people are returning to their high street in search of a friendly face and a more familiar shopping environment.
-Is it cos play?
-Or are we really heading back to the heyday of ‘the parade’ concept, with butcher, baker, greengrocer and newsagents conveniently located a short stroll from where we live?
+With a recent shift towards hyper-local retail and 15 minute cities gaining momentum, people are returning to their high street in search of a friendly face and a more familiar shopping environment.
+The event took place at Chart House in Hackney – an elegantly redeveloped 1930s masonry warehouse in Hackney.
+Designed by Ian Chalk Architects, it won the RIBA Regional Award (London) in 2023.

 -